rexresearch

 From the point of view of theoretical physics

-the effect of generation is possible due to the special nature of
+the effect of generation is possible due to the special nature

-quantum ferromagentikov.
+of quantum ferromagentikov.
 The magnetic field is formed by the

 electron spin - magnetic moments of electrons.
-Unlike conventional
+Unlike

-the so-called zero inductive impedance (resistance).
-When
+responsive to the so-called zero inductive impedance

-magnetized to it only needs to exert a magnetic field, not the
+(resistance).
+When magnetized to it only needs to exert a

-electric power in the coils with electric current.
-In magnetic
+magnetic field, not the electric power in the coils with

-systems with a secondary magnetic field arises (generated by) the
+electric current.
+In magnetic systems with a secondary magnetic

-additional energy of the magnetic field, which can be easily
+magnetic field, which can be easily converted into additional

-converted into additional useful energy in its purest form.
+useful energy in its purest form.

 In systems with a secondary magnetic field,